 For example, and this is from my own imagination, not a recent submission: what do I do with a 5,000 word fiction picture book about world politics?
 Or a 5,000 word middle grade about a baby puppy who goes on a naptime adventure?
 Or a 300,000 word YA starring a talking salmon?
 Maybe a 10,000 word YA about a character’s messy divorce?

 If all of those examples weren’t immediately funny to you, you need this post.
 When I speak at conferences, I tell people all the time that booksellers will not build you your own shelf at their stores just because you want to do something different.
+Learning how to identify genre also means learning the rules of the publishing market.

 Take picture books as a fine example.
 Most editors are very specific about what they want these days (and, frustrating yet liberating, there are always exceptions to the rules, but don’t aspire to be one of them right out of the gate).
 They want highly commercial character-driven (but with plot!) picture books that clock in on the short side, usually under 700 words for fiction.